 Figure 1.
-Total number of phones used across tokens analyzed in each language.
-While the phone frequencies are overall similar, Yélî Dnye appears to have an overrepresentation of /m/ and /w/, and underrepresentation of /ʔ/ compared to Tseltal.
+Total number of phones used across tokens from all children, separated by language group.

 Reliability annotations.

 The second author, who has basic working field knowledge of the two languages of study and is a trained linguist, randomly selected two of the nine annotated clips for all recordings in the dataset and independently annotated each vocalization using the same workflow as the first author (i.e., phonetic transcription for vocalizations with canonical babble).
-Her annotations only differed from his in that she counted all vocalizations without canonical babble as “N” and she didn’t pay close attention to vowel transcription, which is not analyzed here.
+Her annotations only differed from his in that she counted all vocalizations without canonical babble as “N” and she didn’t pay close attention to vowel transcription, which is not analyzed in the present paper.

-This reliability process resulted in 27,496 vocalizations over which we can make reliability estimates.
-We focus our analysis here on two facets of this reliability dataset: (1) canonical babble vs. other and (2) the subset of specific VMS consonants that appeared in the main analysis (p/b, t/d, k/g, m, n, and l):
+This process resulted in 27,496 vocalizations over which we can make reliability estimates.
+We focus our analysis here on two facets of this reliability dataset: (1) canonical babble vs. other vocalizations and (2) the subset of specific VMS consonants that appeared in the main analysis (p/b, t/d, k/g, m, n, and l):

 Canonical babble vs. other: Agreement of whether a vocalization contains canonical babble